 The Directed Lists

-Why are some people highly successful while others are only mildly successful and others are not successful at all?
-Researchers sought to find this out in a study done in 1953 and its follow up twenty years later.
+Why are some people highly successful while others are only mildly so and others are not successful at all?
+Researchers sought to examine this in a study done in 1953 and its follow up twenty years later.

-The Yale University graduating class of '53 was polled to discover what habits, attitudes or practices might contribute to long term success.
-Twenty years later, correlations were made between success and the attributes of the subjects.
+The Yale University graduating class of '53 was polled to discover what habits, attitudes or practices contributed to long term success.
+Twenty years later, correlations were made between success and the attitudes and practices of the Yale grads.

 Of course success may be measured in many ways: money, happiness, good family relationships, health, working in a career that you love and more.

-Amazingly, not wealth, intelligence, grades, enthusiasm, attitude or anything else seemed to determine whether one was destined to perform in life in the upper 3%.
+Amazingly, not wealth, intelligence, grades, enthusiasm, attitude or anything else seemed to determine whether one was destined to perform in life in the upper 3% of achievers, according to the study.

 This elite top tier was distinguished only by the following three characteristics:

-In the category of monetary success alone-- sheer monetary wealth---the top three percent had more than the other 97% combined.
+In the category of monetary success alone-- sheer monetary wealth---the top three percent possessed more money than the other 97% combined.

 The following are what I call The Directed Lists and they correspond to various parts of a person's life.
 Place each title on the top of a page and number the lines below.
 Without judging, make a list of the things you want to realize in your life.
 Look at the list from time to time and notice what happens: